Environmental permit for non-compliant use

 - A report on the archaeological value of the site (if you have such a report).

-How long will it take?
+How long does it take?

-Lodge an objection
+File an objection

 Do you disagree with the municipality’s decision?

-Then lodge an objection within six weeks.
+If so, please file an objection within 6 weeks.